 Blank/Custom, Portfolio and Team dashboards are all set to private by default until you choose to share them.

-Project dashboards are set to shared with members by default and can be viewed by anyone on the Project Team (except Restricted Members and Portal Guests).
+Project and Sub-folder dashboards are set to shared with members by default and can be viewed by anyone on the Project Team (except Restricted Members and Portal Guests).